Measuring the dark matter environments of black hole binaries with gravitational waves: Analytic dark dress waveform modeling

 Since the EDP is much smaller than the initial dark matter density, the energy loss rate from dynamical friction for a dynamic dress is always much smaller than from gravitational wave emission, as illustrated in \cref{fig:EnergyLoss}.
 This means the $f \gg f_\mathrm{eq}$ limiting case of \cref{eq:sd_lims} can be used to translate the approximate broken power law EDP into an approximate broken power law dephasing:

-This qualitative analysis of dynamic dresses raises a physics question and a practical one: where do the break scale $r_b \leftrightarrow f_b$ and slope $\gamma_e$ of the EDP come from, and what parametrization should we use for $\Phi^\mathrm{D}$ to carry out our detectability analysis?
+This qualitative analysis of dynamic dresses raises a physics question and a practical one: where do the dynamic dephasing break frequency $f_b$ and slope $\gamma_e$ of the EDP come from, and what specific parametrization should we use for $\Phi^\mathrm{D}$ to carry out our detectability analysis?
 In the remainder of this section, we derive approximate scaling relations for $f_b$ and $\gamma_e$ that are borne out by the results of numerical modeling, and we construct an analytic model for $\Phi^\mathrm{D}$ that is closely related to $\Phi^\mathrm{S}$.